FAQs

 CAP Debt Help

-It costs $46 a month to provide each person in a household with the practical help and holistic support they need to be released from poverty caused by unmanageable debt.
-Because each person receives the benefit of life-transforming help and hope both for now and for their futures –your donations have long-lasting impact.
-Entire households benefit, and often extended whānau benefit, as they see the difference in family members’ lives.
+It costs $46 a month to provide each person in a household with the practical help / wrap-around support they need — to be released from the money chaos and poverty caused by unmanageable debt.

-Direct costs include:
+Direct costs of providing this free service include:

 • Specialist Advice Team